Milkywire/interview-assignment/README.md

 ## Web

-We need an web site for our impacters to administer their posts.
+We need a web site for our impacters to administer their posts.

-Create an web site, the user should be able to
+Create a web site, the user should be able to

 - see all posts
 - open a post in a modal by clicking the post